Canadian Warplane Heritage Museum logo

 General Aircraft accidents in Yorkshire

-Sgt Hutchinson had been mid-upper gunner on 432 Squadron Lancaster DS 832 QO-K on 1944-12-16/17, the "Black Night" operation to Berlin, Germany that lost over forty aircraft and many aircrews due to poor weather conditions and fog over the UK when they returned.
-Sgt Hutchinson's aircraft had been diverted to RAF Leeming but ran out of fuel and the crew baled out before the Lancaster crashed at Danby, England.
+Sergeant Hutchinson had been mid-upper gunner on 432 Squadron Lancaster DS 832 QO-K on 1944-12-16/17, the "Black Night" operation to Berlin, Germany that lost over forty aircraft and many aircrews due to poor weather conditions and fog over the UK when they returned.
+Sergeant Hutchinson's aircraft had been diverted to RAF Leeming but ran out of fuel and the crew baled out before the Lancaster crashed at Danby, England.
 The entire crew survived

 Commonwealth War Graves Commission Commonwealth War Graves Commission

-Find-A-Grave.com Find-A-Grave.com
+Find-A-Grave.com Finadagrave.com

 Sergeant Robert Anthony Hutchinson was exhumed and reburied.

-Crew on Lancaster Mk.II DS850
+Lancaster DS850

 Previous Events

-1943-12-17 Sergeant - Survived
+1943-December-17 Sergeant Survived

-432 (B) Sqn (RCAF)
+432 B Sqn RCAF

 Lancaster Mk.II DS832